New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 - 0: Dead

-As mentioned previously, palliative care address the “total pain” of the patient, which is inclusive of their psychosocial and spiritual needs.
-There are common symptoms/diagnoses that end-of-life patients face that becomes a pivotal part of palliative care physician’s assessment and treatment plans.
+As mentioned previously, palliative care addresses the “total pain” of the patient, including their psychosocial and spiritual needs.
+There are common symptoms/diagnoses that end-of-life patients face that become a pivotal part of the palliative care physicians' assessment and treatment plans.
 These common problem areas include pain management, pressure ulcers/wound care, fatigue, weaknesses, exhaustion, nausea/vomiting, mouth care, nutrition, anxiety/depression, and shortness of breath.
 In this course, we will review pain management, the management of dyspnea, as well as the nutritional challenges faced by palliative care and hospice patients.

 Shortness of Breath